 Managers, entrepreneurs, and leaders spend a lot of time and energy in making decisions on complicated matters.
-So, it makes sense that the management entrance tests are designed to test your understanding of the abstract and complex text, that's why.
+So, it makes sense that the management entrance tests are designed to test your understanding of the abstract and complex text.
 Since the material asked in the CAT exam also needs to carry a novelty factor, we see a lot of non-fiction topics that make an appearance in the exam.
-Most of these are from art subjects such as psychology/philosophy/sociology, etc.
+Most of these are from art subjects such as psychology, philosophy, sociology, etc.